-WHY GO: Any authentic New Yorker knows that Times Square is “for tourists” and doesn’t represent the “real” New York.
-With Ruby Tuesday’s, Red Lobster, Olive Garden, Bubba Gump’s, Hard Rock, the Gap, Old Navy, Walgreens, Sephora (two of them!); Times Square in the center of Manhattan could be a mall in anywheresville.
+WHY GO: Any real New Yorker knows that Times Square is “for tourists” and doesn’t represent the authentic New York City.
+With Applebee’s, Red Lobster, Olive Garden, Bubba Gump’s, Hard Rock, the Gap, Old Navy, Walgreens, Sephora (two of them!); Times Square, in the center of Manhattan, could be a mall in anywheresville.

 But for all its commercial characteristics, Times Square is a tourist attraction, and so-called “Crossroads of the World” for a reason.
 And that reason is its unabashed frenetic, ferocious flashing lights, ads and news on every façade at all hours of the day.